 I use Notion to manage my ideas and WIPs for fic writing (and a lot of other stuff, but for today I’m focusing on fiction writing).
-I’ve been talking about this to everyone who will listen, so here’s a tutorial on how you can do the same without much hassle.
+I’ve been talking about this to everyone who will listen, so here’s a tutorial on how you can do the same using my Fic Writing Organizer template.

 This is my Fic Ideas Page on Notion.